 facilitating the ease of undergraduate student transfer to its campuses, particularly in the area of general education.
 Therefore, all campuses of the MUS will recognize the integrity of general education programs and courses offered by units of the MUS, Montana's three publicly supported community colleges, the seven tribal colleges, and regionally accredited independent colleges in the state of Montana.
-All campuses in the MUS shall also recognize of Montana.
-All campuses in the MUS shall also recogniz the integrity and transferability of the MUS transferable core.
+All campuses in the MUS shall also recognize the integrity and transferability of the MUS transferable core.